Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Analyzing the results

+{These tools can be used to extract relevant features of the system.
+For this work the behaviour, in terms of the activity of the units, was analysed.}

 It is well known that the different memory states in a 3-bit memory distribute in the vertex of a cube-like form in the space state \cite{DBLP:journals/neco/SussilloB13}.
-It was shown by them when they explored the hypothesis that fixed points, both stable and unstable, and the linearized dynamics around them.
-This can reveal aspects of how RNNs implement their computations.
+This was shown when authors explored the hypothesis that fixed points, both stable and unstable, and the linearized dynamics around them, can reveal aspects of how RNNs implement their computations.

-Here, a data set was built for testing.
-It generates eight different memory states, as it is shown on the left side of Figure \ref{fig:4}.
-Time series of 600 mS were considered to generate all the possible different memory states of the 3-bit memory, by choosing the correct commutation for the inputs.
-Input and output response is shown.
+A data set was built for testing and reproducing the behaviour.
+It generates eight different memory states, as it is shown on the left side of Figure \ref{fig:4}, where each panel shows the input and output of the network.
+Time series of 600 ms were considered to generate all the different memory states of the 3-bit memory by choosing the correct commutation for the inputs in fixed time intervals.
+Output responses are shown in red in the Figure.

-The testing set is injected into the network (right upper panel of the Figure), and then we can analyze the activity of the units using SVD applied on the activity vector $\mathbf {H}(t)$.
-The behavior of the system was represented into the three axes of the greatest variance.
+The testing set is injected into the network (right upper panel of the Figure), and then the activity of the units is analyzed by applying SVD on the activity vector $\mathbf {H}(t)$.
+The behaviour of the system was represented in the three axes of the greatest variance.
 The bottom right part of Figure \ref{fig:4} shows the activity in the reduced state space (3-dimensional).
-Each vertex corresponding to each memory state is shown in different colors.
+Each vertex corresponds to each memory state marked in different colours.

-As it is well known, differences in the realizations, in terms of weight distribution and dynamical behavior, are possible when training networks for the same task \cite{10.1371/journal.pcbi.1004792, 10.1088/2632-072X/abdee3}.
-Such is the case is shown in Figure \ref{fig:5}, where four different realizations for the trained networks elicited with the same testing data set are shown.
-Vertices are distributed in different positions, and a cube-like structure is rotated in different spatial directions.
-We can study and classify the behavior of the obtained systems by comparing different network realizations.
+It is well known that different variations of the realizations, in terms of weight distribution and dynamical behaviour, are possible when training networks for the same task {\cite{Jarne2022, 10.1088/2632-072X/abdee3, jarne2019detailed}}.
+This was exemplified in Figure \ref{fig:3b} and is also shown in Figure \ref{fig:5}, where the four different realizations of the trained networks of Figure \ref{fig:3b} were elicited with the same testing data set and a decomposition SVD analysis, was performed.

+{The vertices in this space of the main components are distributed in different positions.
+A cube-like structure always apears, similarly to what was observed in \cite{DBLP:journals/neco/SussilloB13}, and is rotated in different spatial directions for differen realizations.
+It is possible to study and classify the behaviour of the obtained systems by comparing the the network obtained.
+This cube-like structure is characteristic of this task parametrization, and it appears even when here we used a different training method and network parameters compared with previus studies \cite{DBLP:journals/neco/SussilloB13}.}